phetsims/natural-selection/doc/implementation-notes.md

 This section provides a quick overview of the model.

 The main model class is [NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js).
 It manages how the sim is playing (play, pause, speed) and what mode the sim is in (see [SimulationMode](https://github.com/phetsims/natural-selection/blob/master/js/common/model/SimulationMode.js)).
-Everything else is delegated to other model elements.
+Other responsibilities are delegated to other model elements.
 [NaturalSelectionModel](https://github.com/phetsims/natural-selection/blob/master/js/common/model/NaturalSelectionModel.js) is used by both screens, with no differences.
 Genes and environmental factors that are not relevant in the _Intro_ screen are hidden by the view.

 There are a few top-level model elements: